-Shortly, job titles, class specifications and the appendix for FY2014 will be available on the Work 4 Illinois website.
-In the meantime, job applicants may search job titles and class specifications using the Alphabetic Index February 1, 2013 on the Work 4 Illinois site.
-The Appendix February 1, 2013 includes information on the EEOC Codes, Abbreviations, and Bargaining Units.
+Job titles, class specifications and the appendix for FY2015 is on the Work 4 Illinois website.
+Job applicants may search job titles and class specifications using the Alphabetic Index July 1, 2014 on the Work 4 Illinois site.
+The Appendix July 1, 2014 includes information on the EEOC Codes, Abbreviations, and Bargaining Units.

 Job Class Specifications

 State job class specifications are formal documents that describe in a useful way the types and levels of jobs within the entire Classification Plan.
 Specifications have the force and effect of law.
 They are representative and not restrictive in defining a class of positions.
 Classes are ordinarily defined as broadly applying to occupational groupings, which subsume a variety of different types of positions within the occupation for which the standard is written.
 Levels of work within an occupation are defined as a series of class specifications.

 A written specification must be maintained for each class in the Classification Plan, and only the official class title or its designated code number may be used on personnel records to reflect the position classification.
 Each class specification, in addition to the official title, consists of three parts: the Distinguishing Features of Work, Illustrative Examples of Work, and Desirable Requirements.

 - The Distinguishing Features of Work uniquely defines the class of positions apart from all others in the plan.
 This section also defines those factors that are relevant in evaluating the position in terms that are specific to the occupation.
 The opening statement describes the level of supervision typically received by positions in the class (which is also one of the eight criteria used in evaluating positions in our system).
 Immediately following is a statement of the work or kinds of work that are characteristic of the class type and level of work.